AdobeDocs/experience-platform.en/help/sandboxes/sandbox-tooling-api/packages.md

 ---
 # Packages endpoint

-Sandbox tooling allows you to select different artifacts and export them into a package.
-A package can consist of a single object or multiple objects.
-Any objects that are included in a package must be from the same sandbox.
+Sandbox tooling allows you to select different artifacts (also known as objects) and export them into a package.
+A package can consist of a single artifact or multiple artifacts (such as datasets or schemas).
+Any artifacts that are included in a package must be from the same sandbox.

-The `/packages` endpoint in the sandbox tooling API allows you to programmatically manage packages in your organization.
+The `/packages` endpoint in the sandbox tooling API allows you to programmatically manage packages in your organization, including publishing a package and importing a package to a sandbox.

 ## Create a package {#create}